• Skip to primary navigation

 Clarified butter made into an Indian spiced ghee on a white background

 Ghee is the basis of most Indian recipes.
 In my "Indian ThermoKitchen" cookbook, I give a recipe for spiced ghee.
-This is a very special recipe shown to me by a chef.
+This recipe was shared by a chef friend of mine.
 The process infuses more flavour into the ghee.
-If you don't have access to my recipe just use mild-flavoured vegetable oil.
-Vegetable oil is preferable to most commercially prepared ghee.
-The quality of ghee available in Australia varies quite a lot, most of it isn't as nice as the ghee I sampled in India.
+If you don't have access to my recipe, just use mild-flavoured vegetable oil.
+Vegetable oil is preferable to most commercially prepared ghee available in Australia.

 Thermomix Indian Chicken Curry on white background with yoghurt